Africa Cup of Nations: Since 2019: Tournament expansion & Date Change to Summer

+Due to several circumstances the 2021 and 2023 editions, mainly to the heat on the African continent, but recently, i.e. 2025, due to the new quadrennial FIFA Club World Cup tournament, it has been held around January in the following year.
+In 2025 it will start already on 21 December 2025.

+In 2029 again the Africa Cup of Nations will be played around January 2030, but starting in December 2029, due to the 2029 FIFA Club World Cup to be held in the summer of 2029.

 Format

 The number of teams and the format of each final tournament have varied over the years.
 In most tournaments, the tournament consists of a round-robin group stage followed by a single-elimination knockout stage.

 Since the 1962 edition, this competition has been held in two phases: a qualification phase (or called the elimination phase) and a final tournament.
 The host country of the final tournament is automatically qualified, and in the first editions the defending champion was also qualified for the following tournament.

 Qualifying

 The qualification phase has evolved over time according to the increasing number of nations affiliated to the Confederation of African Football (CAF).
 It was set up from 1962, during the first two editions of the Africa Cup of Nations, the founding nations of the CAF participated in the final tournament, namely Egypt, Ethiopia and Sudan (South Africa was excluded just after its foundation due to Apartheid).

 In 1962, new nations were affiliated and forced CAF to set up a qualifying phase for the final tournament in the form of knockout matches.
 This system was used until the 1992 edition, when the organization of the qualifying phase became closer to that of the UEFA European Championship, with qualifying groups of four to seven teams depending on the editions where each selection plays a round-trip opposition against each of its opponents, the qualified country being decided according to its classification within its group.